Pjt727/Final-Project-Example/README.md

 ## Coding
 - Create the game in as few lines as possible
+- 1 line example super cheating
-- 5 line example using ;'s
+- 3 line example using ;'s
 - 8 line example not using ;'s
 - n line example using what I think to be best practices (has slightly more functionality as well)
+- I'm sure you might be able to do >3 line without cheating to the extent that I did
+- You can probably also do >8 while still not using ;'s